MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M04_L10_Integrate_Azure_Key_Vault_with_Azure_DevOps.md

 #### Task 3: Create a Variable Group connected to Azure Key Vault

-In this task, you will create a Variable Group in Azure DevOps that will retrieve the ACR password secret from Key Vault using the Service Connection (Service Principal).
+In this task, you will create a Variable Group in Azure DevOps that will retrieve the ACR password secret from Key Vault using the Service Connection created previously.

 1. On your lab computer, start a web browser and navigate to the Azure DevOps project **eShopOnWeb**.